johntruckenbrodt/pyroSAR/docs/general/processing.rst

 Database Handling
 =================

-Now that we have made ourselves familiar with the scene, we can import its metadata into a SQLite database using class :class:`~pyroSAR.drivers.Archive`:
+Now that we have made ourselves familiar with the scene, we can import its metadata into an SQLite database using class :class:`~pyroSAR.drivers.Archive`:

 .. code-block:: python